HRL-at-NYUSH/Interactive-Portal/README.md

 - Install [Visual Studio Code](https://code.visualstudio.com/download) and recommended linter to standardize the formatting of the code. <br>
 To contribute to the project, please refer to the 'Rules for contributors' and 'Git workflow for team members' sections in the [CONTRIBUTING.md](./CONTRIBUTING.md) file.

-To run the project, ensure all of the dependencies are added, which include node and react.
+To run the project, ensure all of the software above is installed.
 On your local machine do the following command:<br>
 - git clone (Repository link). <br>

 After, change your current directory to the project repository by running: <br>